efsalvarenga/CV/index.md

 Responsible for the corporate supply chain management governance of 12 units across Brazil, and for liaising with asset management teams.
 - Optimised spare parts' inventory, looking at the failure history of assets, production security, material costs and logistics, through survival analysis modelling and Monte Carlo simulation
-- Developed and implemented a shared inventory model for high-cost, low-demand spare-parts, which enabled inventory optimisation and allowed the reduction of inventory value from $5.7m to $4.2m
+- Developed and implemented a shared inventory model for high-cost, low-demand spare-parts, which enabled inventory optimisation and allowed savings of $1.2m in inventory value
-- Built a model to assess the gasoline distribution costs between refineries, terminals and Brazilian regions, considering ships, trucks and pipelines - published in Brazilian Symposium of Operational Research
+- Built a model to assess the gasoline distribution costs between refineries, terminals and Brazilian regions, considering ships, trucks and pipelines

 [comment]: # (Liaised with maintenance, reliability and engineering teams to develop the first version of the Predictive Maintenance Supply Planning Standard for Petrobras Refining Division, supporting 12 refineries)
 [comment]: # (Responsible for the supply chain dashboard for the refinery system, using SAP ERP and BI data)